 Since the machine automatically weighs fabric to determine the water level, place 3-4 old towels into the washer along with detergent and 1 to 2 cups chlorine bleach.

-Wipe spills with chlorine bleach solution.
+Wipe spills with paper towels sprayed with a chlorine bleach solution.
 Plastic or rubber parts may be tinted but will not stain laundry.

 I happened to have a box of this Tide Washing Machine Cleaner and I used that in lieu of messing with the bleach.

 A day of effort with less than $5 in supplies for a pair of new-to-you jeans.